Rapha149/VoidTotem/README.md

   # A list of ids can be found here: https://minecraft.fandom.com/wiki/Effect#Effect_list
   #  (Please only look at values that are present in the Java Edition)
   list:
-  - id: 10  # regeneration
+  - id: 10  # REGENERATION
     duration: 45
     amplifier: 1
-  - id: 12  # fire_resistance
+  - id: 12  # FIRE_RESISTANCE
     duration: 40
     amplifier: 0
-  - id: 22  # absorption
+  - id: 22  # ABSORPTION
     duration: 5
     amplifier: 1